 This involves creating boundaries and meeting them as well as building connections with students who may need additional support.
 We must also be able to identify resources within both the school system and the greater community that will help us better meet our students’ needs.

-To create these boundaries, it is necessary to have knowledge about applicable policies within the school system including disciplinary measures when rules are broken.
+To create these boundaries, it is necessary to have knowledge about School Counseling Vs Mental Health Counseling the school system including disciplinary measures when rules are broken.
 It is also essential to understand appropriate professional roles so that clear lines between student-teacher relationships remain intact.

 Instilling hope while at the same time holding firm expectations is key in this process – one without the other leaves room for misinterpretation or confusion.